Retire in Panama

 What is it like to retire in Panama?

 "For 9 years we have lived in the beauty and undiscovered area near Portobelo Colon.
 If you love nature it is the most beautiful peaceful area.
 Snorkeling on the reefs right outside our home, watching the Tucans fly over our house.
 Spending our days with others that love the peaceful, natural environment.
-It is cheaper to live in this area and still only 1 hour to the city if you need a visit to Pricemart," explained one retiree living in Panama.
+It is cheaper to live in this area and still only 1 hour to the city if you need a visit to Pricemart," commented one retiree living in Panama.

 Connect